-Inclusive Scholars and students in the Hansen Leadership Program receive financial support through annual scholarships.
+Inclusive Scholars, SUCCESS Scholars, and students in the Hansen Leadership Program receive financial support through annual scholarships.

 Certain Shield societies require students to complete community service hours each semester, with the belief that students who serve their community develop personal and social responsibility.